 Corner shower ideas

 Having a bathtub in the bathroom is very important for people with children.
-But a bath is also for those Friday nights where you just want to light a candle, pour a glass of wine and take some time for you.
+But a bath is also for those Friday nights where you just want to light a candle, pour a glass of wine and take some time for yourself.

 There are so many sizes, shapes and installation bath types.
 If space is an issue you might have to pick a small tub or one that incorporates a shower overhead as well.
 However, if you have a large spacious bathroom you might want to consider a beautiful freestanding bathtub that looks like something out of a magazine.
 Like this: